-To prove just what a challenge posting regularly is for me, here are the first five days of my challenge to share with you today: (see?)
+To prove just what a challenge posting regularly is for me, here is a post of the first five days of the challenge: (see?)

 - Day 1 – Wednesday, 1/5/17…Yoga Practice

 - Today I stuck to my original plan of attending one of my favorite yoga classes after school, even though it meant I had to leave shortly after the kids were dismissed and didn’t straighten up the way I would have liked to.
-Class was fabulous and the practice outweighed tiding up my classroom.
-I can do that tomorrow when I arrive at school
+Class was aboslutley fabulous and the practice totally outweighed tiding up my classroom, which I can do tomorrow when I arrive at school

 - Day 2- Thursday, 1/6/17…Happy Knees